 This Thai chicken salad is colourful and packed with flavour, thanks to a very moreish peanut dressing.
 Enjoy hot or cold, and be ready to go back for seconds!

 Finely shred the cabbage.
-Use a spiralizer or julienne peeler to shred the carrots and zucchini (you can grate or finely slice by hand if you prefer).
+Use a spiralizer or julienne peeler to shred the carrot and courgettes (you can grate or finely slice by hand if you prefer).
 Slice the capsicum into thin strips.
 Combine in a large bowl with the peanuts.

-Whisk together the peanut butter, soy sauce, honey, water, vinegar, sesame oil, ginger and lime juice until smooth.
+Whisk together the peanut butter, soy sauce, honey, lime juice, water, vinegar, sesame oil and ginger until smooth.
 Taste and add more lime juice and salt and pepper as required.
 Set aside.